The Schengen Agreement History and Information

 Both Schengen Agreements were a major breakthrough for the traffic in Europe.
 Queues would often be a mile long waiting for border patrols to wave them through, but the agreements enabled this to be brought to an end.
 Now people can cross into neighbouring countries without having to show any form of ID.
 Of course, airlines still require you to show it for security purposes, but border controls are a lot easier to navigate and do not even exist in some cases.

-Sixteen European countries have now adopted the Schengen Agreement.
-They are Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxemburg, Norway, Portugal, Spain, Sweden, Switzerland and The Netherlands.
+Twenty-nine European countries have now adopted the Schengen Agreement.
+They are Austria, Germany, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and The Netherlands.
 This is because the original Schengen Agreements were actually referred to in the framework of the European Union and included in the law.

 In effect, the Schengen Agreement paved the way for the Schengen visa to come into being.
 Although this was not part of the original provisions of the agreement, visitors to the fifteen countries above now only need one visa for all of them.
 The Schengen visa can give non-members of the European Union the ability to travel unimpeded through the countries that take part in the program.